amilajack/node-disk-utility/README.md

 ![CI](https://github.com/amilajack/node-disk-utility/workflows/CI/badge.svg)

-Quickly calculate the size of a folder or disk on macOS and Linux
+Quickly calculate the size of a folder or disk on macOS, Linux, and Windows.

 ## Features